(530) 758-0204 FAX

 6th Grade Party

-The 6th Grade Party will be held on Thursday, June 9 at the Veterans Memorial Center, from 6:30-9:00pm.
+The 6th Grade Party will be held on Thursday, June 13, 2019.
 This event is a long standing tradition of welcoming elementary school graduates into the 7th grade.
 Celebrate your accomplishments and the start of a fun summer by hanging out with your friends and dancing!
-There will be foosball, video games, a photo booth, food and snacks and much more!
-The informational packet will be delivered to local schools the week of May 23.
-Check out the flyer and the Everything You Wanted To Know about the 6th Grade Party for details.
+There will be video games, a photo booth, food and snacks and much more!
+The flyer will be available through Peach Jar at each elementary school..
+For more information, check out the Everything You Wanted To Know about the 6th Grade Party for details.
+The event will be held at the Veterans Memorial Center, 203 E. 14th St. Davis, CA.

-Tickets go on sale Tuesday, May 31 at 8:00am.
-You can register online, in person at the Parks & Community Services office, 23 Russell Blvd. or by phone 530.757.5626 if you have a current liability waiver on file.
+Tickets go on sale Tuesday, May 28, 2019 at 8:00am.
+You can register online (and search 650200-01), in person at the Parks & Community Services office, 23 Russell Blvd. or by phone 530.757.5626 if you have a current liability waiver on file.
 You can only purchase tickets for youth in your household.

 Teen Open Gym

-Teen Open Gym is a long time program that is held in the Community Gym on the Davis Senior High School campus on Saturday evenings from 4:00-8:00 p.m. and Sundays 1:30-3:30 p.m.
-This is a great opportunity for teens, grades 9-12, to drop in on a game of badminton or basketball.
+Teen Open Gym is a long time program that is held in the Community Gym on the Davis Senior High School campus on Saturday evenings from 4:00-9:00 p.m. and Sundays 1:30-3:30 p.m.
+From 7:00-9:00pm on Saturdays is our teens only portion.
+This is a great opportunity for teens, grades 9-12, to drop in on a game of badminton, basketball, or any other indoor activity.
 Participants are encouraged to bring their own equipment, but the program does have some equipment available for daily use.
-There is a $2.00 drop-in fee to participate.
+There is a $2.00 drop-in fee to participate for youth, $5 for adults.

 The City of Davis holds dances for junior high school teens.
 All of our dances are held in the multi-purpose room at the Veterans' Memorial Center.
 Dances are staffed by city staff who work in youth programs.
 All participants must be in junior high school.
 There are no in-out privileges and all doors in the facility are monitored.